 I have no idea what it would be like.

-We are reforming perfectionists.
-We have a problem with that formula kind of girl we went to math to as God this.
-Surely he’ll do that.
+If I do this for God, then surely he’ll do that.
 So what do we do when the prayers aren’t answered?
 When the pain continues?

 That is really the question, right?
 We equate the presence of pain with the absence of God.